Breakdown Maintenance: Types, Benefits & Examples

 MTTR calculation

-Breakdown maintenance is performed whenever a piece of equipment malfunctions.
+Maintenance teams perform breakdown maintenance whenever a piece of equipment malfunctions.
 Here are common examples of breakdown maintenance:

 Equipment That Can’t Be Repaired at All

-Breakdown maintenance is performed when it is more efficient and economical to operate the machinery until it reaches complete failure.
-When failure occurs, the equipment is replaced entirely rather than repaired.
+This involves performing breakdown maintenance when it’s more efficient and economical to operate the machinery until it reaches complete failure.
+When failure occurs, it’s common to replace the equipment entirely rather than repair it.

 Equipment With Inexpensive or Replaceable Parts